luk036/ellipsoid-method/ell-review.md

     \text{variables}  &  \pi’, \psi’, u’ \, .
   \end{array}$$
 where $x = (\pi’, \psi’ )^\mathsf{T}$.
-The authors of [@orlin1985computing] claim that they have developed an efficient algorithm for solving such a multi-parameter problem, but we could not find any follow-up publication on this.
-Interestingly, by using the cutting-plane method, one can easily extend the single-parameter network algorithm to a multi-parameter one.
+The authors of [@orlin1985computing] claim they have devised an algorithm for solving multi-parameter problems.
+However, we did not uncover any further publications to support this claim.
+Notably, the cutting-plane method readily extends the single-parameter network algorithm to be multi-parameter.

 In this application, $h_{ij}(x)$ is:
 $${h}_{ij}(x) = \left\{ \begin{array}{cll}